mauriciolauffer/ui5-deployer/README.md

 # Introduction

-This is an experimental module integrated with ui5-tooling to deploy Fiori/UI5 apps to SAP environments.
+This is a custom module integrated with ui5-tooling to deploy Fiori/UI5 apps to SAP environments.
 This module is under development and it is not part of the official SAP ui5-tooling.
 For now, it uses a custom version of ui5-cli for deployment capabilities.
 It's heavily inspired on ui5-build.

-It's an experimental module, don't use it for real!
-There's no NPM module for it, you consume it from GitHub only.
+Feel free to contribute to the project.
+PRs are welcome  =)

 ## Deploy to